reexjungle/xcal/README.md

 Contributing
 ============
-Contributing to the xCal repository is quite easy; fork the repository, make changes and send a pull request on Github.
+We are very happy that you are interested in contributing to xCal.
+[Contributing to the repository on GitHub](https://guides.github.com/activities/contributing-to-open-source/) is quite easy; fork the repository, make changes and send a pull request on Github.

 However before any contributing code is reviewed, the contributor needs to approve the [xCal Individual Contributor Assignment Agreement](http://goo.gl/forms/hvyoqegA6s).

 Community
 ==========